- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Speaking of sound, the Heresy III just sounds great.
 Not surprising with the legacy of Klipsch, the Hersey III produces audio that sounds smooth, rich, and full and does so at all volumes.
 Close your eyes and you’ll be engrossed in the music (or film) you’re consuming, providing a glimpse into the world of superb audio.

 In retrospect, there is very little wrong with the Heresy III.
 Sure, a $999 speaker won’t beat out everything on the market, but the incredible value outweighs any mishaps the speaker may take, resulting in money that feels completely justified in being spent.

 That is not to say that the Heresy III is the pinnacle of speakers because it certainly is not.
-The biggest fault of the Heresy III is that is falls just short of a perfect speaker, something that would make any audiophile happily rip out their wallet, especially at this price point.
+The biggest fault of the Heresy III is that it falls just short of a perfect speaker, something that would make any audiophile happily rip out their wallet, especially at this price point.
 However, a perfect speaker is more of a pipedream than reality, so it’s hard to fault the Heresy III on this point.

-Outside of tha, the Hersey III is very revealing of the amplifier it is paired with.
+Outside of that, the Hersey III is very revealing of the amplifier it is paired with.
 While this isn’t a fault of the speaker, it should be considered the Heresy III will not sound as good as it sounds paired with a cheaper amp.

 Alternatives to Consider

-While the Heresy III is a fantastic speaker, it is not the best fit for everyone.
-If you’re having a hard time choosing what set of speaker to by, then check out some of our favorite alternatives:
+While Heresy III is a fantastic speaker, it is not the best fit for everyone.
+If you’re having a hard time choosing what set of a speaker to by, then check out some of our favorite alternatives: